 In Selenium Webdriver, a browser session can be closed using two webdriver commands: close() and quit().
 The situations in which they are used are briefly explained below:

 close() is a webdriver command which closes the browser window which is currently in focus.

-During the automation process, if there are more than one browser window opened, then the close() command will close only the current browser window which is having focus at that time.
+During the automation process, if there is more than one browser window opened, then the close() command will close only the current browser window which is having focus at that time.
 The remaining browser windows will not be closed.
 The following code can be used to close the current browser window:

 driver.close() //where, ‘driver’ is the Webdriver object.

 quit() is a webdriver command which calls the driver.dispose method, which in turn closes all the browser windows and terminates the WebDriver session.
 If we do not use quit() at the end of program, the WebDriver session will not be closed properly and the files will not be cleared off memory.
 This may result in memory leak errors.